Working with confidential or sensitive information within Gtmhub could be handled in two different ways.

 Private OKRs allow you to create and align OKRs with restricted rights.
 A private OKR is visible for the objective owner and their managers.

-Note: Avoid assigning KRs to other team mates for a private OKR, as they won't be able to see the objective as long as it's marked as private.
+Note: Avoid assigning Key Results to other teammates for a private OKR, as they won't be able to see the objective as long as it's marked as private.

 How to create a private OKR?

-From OKRs > Objectives or Alignment choose Add new objective button.
+From OKRs > Objectives or Alignment click on the Add new objective button.

 Fill the form to create the objective and tick Make this objective private in Privacy section as shown below: